 I was hooked from the first time I watched MTV.
 Cool video stories made to accompany music – what a genius new way to look at and appreciate music!

-Yes, it is true, they played all music, all the time – it truly was Music Television.
+Yes, it is true, MTV played all music, all the time – it truly was Music Television.

 No reality shows like The Real World or Road Rules, just hours of music and programs about music.